mikepk/pybald/docs/getting_started.rst

 Quick Start
 ===============

-We'll start with a quick tutorial on running your first Pybald Web Application and then show how the various pieces work together.

 Installing
 ------------

-First we fetch and install pybald.
-This example uses ``virtualenv`` so you can isolate experimenting with pybald (and its dependencies) from the rest of your python environment.
-It's not required but recommended.
+It's recommended you use ``virtualenv`` so you can isolate experimenting with pybald (and its dependencies) from the rest of your python environment.

 .. code-block:: sh